EnricoToffalini/SIS_2020/README.md

 - [Analysis.R](R/Analysis.R) is the script used to run the whole analysis.

-In the folder `Documents/`, it is possible to find the Report of the analysis.
+In the folder `Documents/`, it is possible to find the material to compile the paper.

 ### Run the Analysis